TrellixVulnTeam/swahilipython_SCMU/Doc/library/calendar.rst

 .. class:: LocaleTextCalendar(firstweekday=0, locale=None)

-   This subclass of :class:`TextCalendar` can be passed a locale name in the constructor and will return month and weekday names in the specified locale.
+   This subkundi of :class:`TextCalendar` can be passed a locale name in the constructor and will return month and weekday names in the specified locale.
    If this locale includes an encoding all strings containing month and weekday names will be returned as unicode.